bsu-cs315/P0-VGranger/README.md

 - [X] B-2: No unnecessary/generated files are tracked in the repository.
 - [X] A-1: The project report is complete as per the instructions.

-This work therefore merits a
+This work therefore merits an A